prometheus-community/ipmi_exporter/README.md

 ### Power consumption

+This metric is only provided if the `dcmi` collector is enabled.

 The metric `ipmi_dcmi_power_consumption_current_watts` can be used to monitor the live power consumption of the machine in Watts.
 If in doubt, this metric should be used over any of the sensor data (see below), even if their name might suggest that they measure the same thing.
 This metric has no labels.

 ### Sensors

+These metric are only provided if the `ipmi` collector is enabled.

 IPMI sensors in general have one or two distinct pieces of information that are of interest: a value and/or a state.
 The exporter always exports both, even if